 Fundraising Tips & Tools

 Scroll down for a list of tips you can use now in helping you reach your fundraising goals (or click the button below to download this list).
-If you still have questions or need more ideas on promoting Against the Tide in your community, please contact Cheryl Osimo, Executive Director at 508-246-3047 or email@example.com.
+If you still have questions or need more ideas on promoting Against the Tide in your community, please contact Cheryl Osimo, Executive Director, at 508-246-3047 or email@example.com.

 Tips to help you Go for the Gold!

-- Send a fundraising letter to everyone in your address book and on your e-mail list.
+- Email a fundraising letter to everyone in your address book and on your e-mail list.
 Explain why you are participating and state your fundraising goal.
-If you’ve participated before, explain why you are doing it again, thank them for their past support and let them know your new goal for this year.
+If you’ve participated before, be sure to thank donors for their past support and explain why you are participating again

 - Record a message about the event on your answering machine or voicemail.